0xfe/experiments/ruby/refresher.md

 # The Ruby Refresher

 Copyright &copy; Mohit Muthanna 2011

 ## Preface

 This document aims to refresh one's memory of Ruby syntax, semantics, common operations, and standard libraries as quickly and efficiently as possible.
-The reader is expected to have had some past experience with the Ruby language.
+The reader is expected to have some past experience with the Ruby language.

 Newcomers to Ruby should read some of the
 [beginner's documentation](http://www.ruby-lang.org/en/documentation/) before